andkon/andkon.github.io/_posts/2018-01-13-backflipping.md

 ---
 Here's a trick that may work for you too if you're depressed, but which you should try even if you're just moderately-to-seriously stuck.

-It's a trick I learned on vacation after an especially tumultuous period in my life, where I'd already changed a bunch of things I thought were actually responsible for my depression, where I realized that I wasn't getting much better.
+It's a trick I learned on vacation after an especially tumultuous period in my life, after I'd already changed a bunch of things I thought were actually responsible for my depression, when I realized that I still wasn't getting much better.
 It's merely a trick for when things should be moving but aren't, and not a substitute for medication (if you need it) and therapy (which we all need).

 I learned how to backflip.